MarcusFDev/alien-evader-project2/README.md

 ### Known Bugs

-- Phaser Game Canvas not appropriately aligning background with screen width changes.
-Potentially the sizing of assets need to be changed within code & potentially new assets created for screen sizes specifically.
 - The Notice message on Mobile & Tablet devices when dismiss it hit, the game begins playing.
-- Phaser event listenors potentially affecting other JavaScript on the page resulting unexpected outcomes/failures.
+- The toggle audio button sometimes not working upon scene changes, however not always.

+The Console warning "The AudioContext was not allowed to start.
+It must be resumed (or created) after a user gesture on the page." is created upon DOM load.
+This is a common quirk for many developers when working with the Phaser Library, relating to Google.
+Upon doing research it was decided attempting a work around fix wasn't time affective for the project deadline.

+As the warning does not noticibly affect the users experience it has made it into this version of the project.

 ### Fixed Bugs